Northumberland and Durham Labrador Retriever Club

 This (St. John's) dog was part of the breeding stock for the Labrador and had white feet and a white muzzle.
 This trait was noted in some other Labradors being bred in the 1800's in England.
 Today the breed standard prefers no white in the coat colour.

-Sometimes as the present day Labrador ages you will notice that areas that grey tend to be the paws and muzzle.
+the paws and muzzle.
 Perhaps a left over of the St. John's Dog?
 Nell is 12 years old here and was owned by the Earl of Home (1799-1881).

 The Labrador has so many excellent qualities that it had been used to breed into other "Retrievers".
 In the late 18th and early 19th Century (before any Kennel Club registration) some breeders tried to interbreed the hunting abilities of different retrieving dogs that met their liking.
 Other retrievers of the time included curly coats, flat coats and a now extinct Norfolk Retriever.
 It was said that often the St. John's genes were dominant and the crosses tended to still carry the looks and personality.
 Eventually the separate breeds became fixed and separated in the Kennel Club registration.